FAQs about Aluminium Extrusion

 How does the aluminium extrusion process work?

 As aluminium is a soft and malleable metal, it lends itself excellently to the process of extrusion.
-This process, which creates aluminium extrusion profiles either in solid shapes or with a complex network of cross sections at their centre, is excellent at creating parts for a diverse range of products used in dozens of industries.
+The process creates aluminium extrusion profiles either in solid shapes or with a complex network of cross sections.
+This is excellent at creating parts for a diverse range of products used in dozens of industries.

 In the extrusion process, aluminium is heated to extremely high temperatures between 350 and 500 degrees Celsius.
 The semi-molten aluminium is then forced through a specially cast steel die using a hydraulic press, allowing it to take on the die’s unique shape.